"I am glad that taking part in a trial might help others on their own cancer journey.”

 Please note, the article we link to here is not in plain English.
 It has been written for healthcare professionals and researchers.

-Smoking-dependent expression alterations in nasal epithelium reveal immune impairment linked to germline variation and lung cancer risk
+Smoking-associated gene expression alterations in nasal epithelium reveal immune impairment linked to lung cancer risk

 Maria Stella de Biase and others